numfocus/gsoc/2015/proposals/banaszkiewicz-piotr.md

 ### July 6th - July 19th

-Implement REST API.
+Implement the REST API.
 Provide good (100%) test coverage.
 Start working on a front end for Software Carpentry admins.
 Most likely graphs, charts, and so on will take the biggest amount of work at this point.